Anointing of the sick: Mainline beliefs

 Liturgical or Mainline Protestant communities (e.g. Presbyterian, Congregationalist/United Church of Christ, Methodist, etc.) all have official yet often optional liturgical rites for the anointing of the sick partly on the model of Western pre-Reformation rites.
 Anointing need not be associated with grave illness or imminent danger of death.

 Charismatic and Pentecostal beliefs

 In Charismatic and Pentecostal communities, anointing of the sick is a frequent practice and has been an important ritual in these communities since the respective movements were founded in the 19th and 20th centuries.
 These communities use extemporaneous forms of administration at the discretion of the minister, who need not be a pastor.
 There is minimal ceremony attached to its administration.
 Usually, several people physically touch (laying on of hands) the recipient during the anointing.
-It may be part of a worship service with the full assembly of the congregation present, but may also be done in more private settings, such as homes or hospital rooms.
+It may be part of a worship service with the full assembly of the congregation present, or in more private settings, such as homes or hospital rooms.
 Some Pentecostals believe that physical healing is within the anointing and so there is often great expectation or at least great hope that a miraculous cure or improvement will occur when someone is being prayed over for healing.